simplehostingserverd/truckingweight/frontend/docs/user-guide.md

 ### Installation (Mobile)

-TruckingSemis is a Progressive Web App (PWA) that can be installed on your mobile device:
+Cargo Scale Pro is a Progressive Web App (PWA) that can be installed on your mobile device:

 1. Open the application in your mobile browser by navigating to the application URL
 2. For iOS: